-

 Ms. Lin attended The Juilliard School for her Bachelors of Music and studied under Hsin-Yun Huang.
 She holds a Masters of Music from Rice University where she studied with Mr. James Dunham of the Cleveland String Quartet.
 Ms. Lin also holds an Artist Certicate in Chamber Music from San Francisco Conservatory.

-• Jeremiah Shaw, cellist, has performed throughout Asia, Europe, and the U.S. with various symphonies, chamber orchestras, and ensembles.
-Since founding the recently acclaimed Telegraph Quartet in the fall of 2013 in San Francisco, the quartet won the Grand Prize and Gold Medal at the 2014 Fischoff National Chamber Music Competition.
+Jeremiah Shaw, cellist, has performed throughout Asia, Europe, and the U.S. with various symphonies, chamber orchestras, and ensembles.
+In 2013 he founded the acclaimed Telegraph Quartet in San Francisco which won the Grand Prize and Gold Medal at the 2014 Fischoff National Chamber Music Competition and the 2016 Naumburg Foundation Chamber Music Competition.

-As an avid chamber musician, Jeremiah spent multiple summers at Kneisel Hall in Maine, having the privilege of working with members of the most prestigious and influential string quartets of America such as the Cleveland, Juilliard, and Concord String Quartets.
-Past festival performances include, Great Lakes Chamber Music Festival in Michigan, Mainly Mozart Music Festival in California, Gretna Music Festival in Pennsylvania, Music at the Gardner and LyricaFest in Massachusetts, Steans Institute at Ravinia Music Festival, the Festival dei Due Mondi in Spoleto, Italy, Chautauqua Music Festival, and he has been a member of the cello section of the Sun Valley Summer Symphony in Idaho since 2005.
+As an avid chamber musician, Jeremiah spent multiple summers at Kneisel Hall in Maine, having the privilege of working with members of the most prestigious and influential string quartets of America such as the Audubon, Cleveland, Concord, and Juilliard String Quartets.
+Past festival performances include, Great Lakes Chamber Music Festival in MI, Kneisel Hall in ME, Mainly Mozart Music Festival and Music in the Vineyards in California, Chautauqua Music Festival in NY, Gretna Music Festival in PA, Music at the Gardner and LyricaFest in MA, Steans Institute at Ravinia Music Festival in IL, the Festival dei Due Mondi in Spoleto, Italy, and was a member of the cello section of the Sun Valley Summer Symphony in Idaho for over a decade.

-• Violinist Joseph Maile has been passionate about chamber music and teaching from very early on in his musical studies and he has worked and performed in various ensembles throughout the United States.
+Violinist Joseph Maile has been passionate about chamber music and teaching from very early on in his career and has worked and performed in various ensembles throughout the United States.

-Hailing originally from Cincinnati, Ohio, Mr. Maile received his Bachelors in Music at the Juilliard School under the tutelage of Itzhak Perlman and Cathy Cho and his Masters in Music at the Shepherd School of Music at Rice University with Kathleen Winkler.
-Mr. Maile also has an Artist Certificate in Chamber Music studying with Ian Swensen and Mark Sokol at the San Francisco Conservatory of Music.
+Hailing originally from Cincinnati, Ohio, Mr. Maile studied with Itzhak Perlman and Cathy Cho at the Juilliard School and with Kathleen Winker at Rice University’s Shepherd School of Music.
+Mr. Maile also received an Artist Certificate degree in Chamber Music Performance studying with Ian Swensen and Mark Sokol at the San Francisco Conservatory of Music.